AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

 Preamble
 ========

 SDP is Edinburgh University's third year Computer Science System Design project.
 The task is to build and develop a robot to play two-a-side football loosely based on the rules of the [RoboCup SSL](https://en.wikipedia.org/wiki/RoboCup_Small_Size_League).
-Teams have 10 members in two groups, one per robot.
+Teams have twelve members in two groups of six, one per robot.
 The System architecture, at an abstract level, is comprised of a vision system, strategy AI/planner, computer-to-robot communications module and of course the robot with it's hardware and firmware.

 Tasks for developing the system were divided up between the ten people in the team, and I took building the code that runs on the Arduino.
 Provided hardware was the Xino RF, an Arduino clone with the familiar AT328P microcontroller and an added Ciseco SRF chip, for wireless communications to the C&C computer that'd be running the rest of the stack.